-Start with getting a short demo of all solutions within your area of interest— including your own.
+In order to get a complete picture, start with getting a short demo of all solutions within your area of interest, including your own.
 Afterwards, decide which part of your map you will address in your sprint.
 Collect your thoughts and iterate through a few versions of potential prototypes.
 The process for this is laid out as follows:

 - Spend 20 minutes silently collecting your thoughts based on what you’ve learned

 - Spend 20 minutes privately jotting down some rough ideas